Patellar dislocation: Epidemiology

 Rate in the United States are estimated 2.3 per 100,000 per year.
 Rates for ages 10–17 were found to be about 29 per 100,000 persons per year, while the adult population average for this type of injury ranged between 5.8 and 7.0 per 100,000 persons per year.
 The highest rates of patellar dislocation were found in the youngest age groups, while the rates declined with increasing ages.
 Females are more susceptible to patellar dislocation.
 Race is a significant factor for this injury, where Hispanics, African-Americans and Caucasians had slightly higher rates of patellar dislocation due to the types of athletic activity involved in: basketball (18.2%), soccer (6.9%), and football (6.9%), according to Brian Waterman.

 Lateral Patellar dislocation is common among the child population.
 Some studies suggest that the annual patellar dislocation rate in children is 43/100,000.
 The treatment of the skeletally immature is controversial due to the fact that they are so young and are still growing.
 Surgery is recommended by some experts in order to repair the medial structures early, while others recommend treating it non operatively with physical therapy.
 If re-dislocation occurs then reconstruction of the medial patellofemoral ligament (MPFL) is the recommended surgical option.

+In animals, patellar luxation is a common condition in dogs, particularly small and miniature breeds.